Pamela Koehne-Drube

 Publishers often set up book tours for their writers, but that doesn’t mean you can’t be proactive and organise some for yourself.

-Once the initial hype of release sales has waned, publishers are more likely to move on to the next big release, so if you want to keep readers interested, it’s up to you to start.
+Once the initial hype of release sales has waned, publishers are more likely to move on to the next big release, so if you want to keep readers interested, it’s up to you to keep that momentum going.

 Book tours are an effective way to promote your book.
 They can be expensive, but they’re worth it.
 It’s a great way to connect with your readers, sell books, collect pre-orders of new releases, and increase the visibility of your work.
 When you do book signings, the places you visit will advertise on your behalf, creating a great network of contacts who can spread your reach further than you could have on your own.